data dashboard analytics

 Which is better to use: on-page or off-page SEO?

-There’s no either/or when it comes to on-page vs off-page optimisation.
+There’s no either/or when it comes to on-page vs off-page optimization.
 You need to be doing both.
 Focusing only on one side of the equation is like building half a house – you can’t choose between the foundations and the roof, as while they may serve different purposes, both are equally important.

 If you put all your attention into activities such as keywording, and metadata such as the title tag, Google is likely to have a very good idea whether or not your content is related to what its users are looking for, but not how useful it actually is.